jose-techcode/DevOps-Toolbox/README.md

 - `sudo ./update-install.sh` - Update, upgrade and installs packages.

-- `./docker-trivy.sh` - Build a Docker image and scan it with Trivy.
+- (cd docker/debian or cd docker/fedora) `./docker-trivy.sh` - Build a Docker image and scan it with Trivy.

 # 2.2.
 Makefile features (cd makefile/debian or cd makefile/fedora)